 - pain, aching, or tenderness on the right side of your stomach area

-- The most common side effects of Tivicay include:
+The most common side effects of Tivicay include:

 - trouble sleeping

-General information about the safe and effective use of Tivicay
+General information about the safe and effective use of Tivicay and Tivicay PD

-How should I store Tivicay?
+How should I store Tivicay and Tivicay PD?

 - Store Tivicay 10-mg, 25-mg, and 50-mg tablets at room temperature between 68°F to 77°F (20°C to 25°C).

 - Store Tivicay 10-mg tablets in the original bottle.
 Keep the bottle tightly closed and protected from moisture.
 The bottle contains a desiccant packet to help keep your medicine dry (protect it from moisture).
 Do not remove the desiccant packet from the bottle.

 - Store Tivicay PD 5-mg tablets for oral suspension at room temperature below 86°F (30°C) in the original bottle.
 Keep the bottle tightly closed and protected from moisture.
 The bottle contains a desiccant packet to help keep your medicine dry (protect it from moisture).
 Do not remove the desiccant packet from the bottle.

-What are the ingredients in Tivicay?
+What are the ingredients in Tivicay and Tivicay PD?

 Active ingredient: dolutegravir.